-- The id and src field hold a symbol naming the function and/or its source location as a srcloc value.
-This is the same as the results of continuation-mark-set->context, so at most of of these can be #f, except for the special \-node (see the profile struct) that can be identified by both of these being #f. - thread-ids holds a list of thread identifiers that were observed executing this function. - total holds the total time (in milliseconds) where this function was anywhere on the stack.
-It is common to see a few toplevel functions that have close to a 100% total time, but otherwise small self times these functions are the ones that derive the work that was done, but they don't do any hard work directly. - self holds the total time (in milliseconds) where this function was observed as the leaf of the stack.
-It represents the actual work done by this function, rather than total that represents the work done by both the function and its callees.

-• callers and callees hold the list of caller and callee nodes.
-The nodes are not actually held in these lists, instead, edge values are used - and provide information specific to an edge in the call-graph.
+- The id and src fields hold a symbol naming the function and/or its source location as a srcloc value.
+This is the same as the results of continuation-mark-set->context, so at most one of these can be #f, except for the special -node (see the profile struct) that can be identified by both being #f. - thread-ids holds a list of thread identifiers that were observed executing this function. - total holds the total time (in milliseconds) that this function was anywhere on the stack.
+It is common to see a few toplevel functions that have close to a 100% total time, but otherwise small self times-these functions are the ones that initiate the actual work, but they don't do any hard work directly. - self holds the total time (in milliseconds) that this function was observed as the leaf of the stack.
+It represents the actual work done by this function, rather than the total time spent by both the function and its callees. - callers and callees hold the list of callers and callees.
+The nodes are not actually held in these lists, instead, edge values are used-and provide information specific to each edge in the call-graph.

 '''

-(struct edge (total caller caller-time callee callee-time)
+(struct edge (total caller caller-time callee callee-time))

-#:extra-constructor-name make-edge)

 total : exact-nonnegative-integer?

 caller : node?

-caller-time : exact-nonnegative-integer?

 callee : node?

 callee-time : exact-nonnegative-integer?

 '''